 Agri-Cycle works with a growing network of processing partners who turn your waste into energy.
 One of these partners is our sister company, Exeter Agri-Energy (EAE), collocated with our parent company, Stonyvale Farm.
 Manure from the farm’s 2,000 dairy cows is combined with food waste in EAE’s anaerobic digester for efficient conversion into biofuel and fertilizer.

-The EAE facility features a dual vessel, 1-MW anaerobic co-digestion system with a total daily treatment volume of 32,000 gallons, or 150 wet tons.
-The 1,500 horsepower engine produces 23,000 kWh of electricity daily, enough to power as many as 800 households per year.
-The amount of heat produced on a daily basis is enough to replace 700 gallons of heating oil, which on an annual basis is sufficient to heat 300 New England homes.
+The EAE facility features 3 anaerobic digestion vessels, totaling 3.2 million gallons of treatment capacity.
+The facility operates a 3-MW anaerobic co-digestion system that generates 70,000 kWh of electricity daily, enough to power as many as 2500 households annually.
+The amount of heat produced on a daily basis is enough to replace 2100 gallons of heating oil, which on an annual basis is sufficient to heat 900 homes.

 St. Andre, New Brunswick, Canada